adobe/xdm/docs/reference/adobe/experience/customerJourneyManagement/messageprofile.schema.md

 ## https://ns.adobe.com/experience/customerJourneyManagement/emailChannelContext/namespace
 ### Email Namespace

-Email namespace associated with the Profile, e.g. email or Email
+Email namespace associated with the email address in the consent preferences in the Profile, e.g. email or Email

 `https://ns.adobe.com/experience/customerJourneyManagement/emailChannelContext/namespace`
 * is optional